Sc-Se

 Milena Symańska (lead vocals)

 I expected this to be typical Polish neoprogressive, but it’s decidedly more interesting.
 This duo of a male multi-instrumentalist (though principally a keyboardist) and female singer (whose contributions are sparse, to say the least) offer highly synthesised music that often recalls Renaissance, whilst also harking back to the early seventies Krautrock underground, including some hints of Emtidi.
 With two long suites (of fourteen and fifteen minutes) bookending one short song and three short instrumentals, it offers some lovely, delicate instrumental textures.
-On the downside, Milena Symańska sings well but struggles with the English lyrics and the closing number is rather disjointed; without these drawbacks I would have rated this slightly higher as there is plenty to enjoy here.
-GRADE: C+.
+On the downside, Milena Symańska sings well but struggles with the English lyrics and the closing number is rather disjointed; even with these drawbacks this is a solid B– as there is plenty to enjoy here.
+GRADE: B–.

 Sea-Vine (Poland): Król I Królowa (No label, CD, 2015)